hobrien/LabNotes/GenomicAnalyses.md

             - I recoded the fasta file (genome_recoded.fa) to work with the Ensembl chain file, but it is going to cause downstream problems because the BAM files have the prefixes
             - there is an additional problem in that picard-tools-2.1.1 is unable to find the sequences even when the names match. something about [using bytes instead of names](https://github.com/broadinstitute/picard/releases/download/2.2.0/README.txt).
 Newer versions work
             - finally, the memory requirements for this are HUGE!
 It took 12 GB to process 20,000 lines.
 Chromosome 1 has 3.7 million lines, so that's going to require truly massive memory, or a hell of a lot of splitting and concatinating.
+        - fortunately, it looks like something called [CrossMap](http://crossmap.sourceforge.net) is going to come to my rescue.
+            - It works fine on 100,000 lines.
+We'll see how it does on all of them
+            - The only problem is that it produces an uncompressed VCF, so I'll have to run bgzip after it finishes

 #Transcript Identification
 - Run [Cufflinks](http://cole-trapnell-lab.github.io/cufflinks)
     - Cufflinks is running on 15533, but it's taken 3 days so far and no indication of progress